UK sanctions regime

-You can act for someone who’s on the sanctions list, but you must apply for a licence from the Office of Financial Sanctions Implementation (OFSI) in advance of engaging in any dealing with funds or economic resources, including being paid your fees or any funds on account.
+You can act for someone who’s on the sanctions list, but you must have a licence from the Office of Financial Sanctions Implementation (OFSI) in advance of engaging in any dealing with funds or economic resources, including being paid your fees or any funds on account.

 When you carry out your firm’s anti-money laundering (AML) risk assessment, you should consider how likely it is that your clients may be on the sanctions lists.

 It’s difficult to categorise the clients that may need to be checked simply by their nationality or country of residence.